MathewRGB/BlaEngine/README.md

 ## Manual Build

 This project uses CMake as its build engine.
-Follow the steps to build the system manually.
+Follow the steps for building manually.

 ### Linux